NickCalabs/nickcalabs.github.io/_posts/Productivity/2017-10-26-First-Page-First.markdown

 <meta name="twitter:title" content="{{ page.title }}" />
 <meta name="twitter:description" content="Nick Calabro's Blog" />

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wtBy_8pZVH4" frameborder="0" gesture="media" allowfullscreen></iframe>

 <p>Rob Reiner’s classic, <em>When Harry Met Sally</em> kicked off 90s romantic comedies along with providing some insightful and debatable dialogue by Nora Ephron.
 The banter between Harry and Sally includes many facets of romantic relationships, platonic relationships, life itself, and some great humor.
 During their initial road trip after they meet for the first time, Harry suggests he has a dark side because he reads the last page of books first in case he dies. </p>

 <figure><img src="img/harryreading.png"/></figure>

 <blockquote>
 <p>When I buy a new book, I read the last page first.
 That way, in case I die before I finish, I know how it ends.
-That, my friend, is a dark side. ~ Harry Burns, When Harry Met Sally...</p>
+That, my friend, is a dark side. ~ Harry Burns, <em>When Harry Met Sally…</em></p>
 </blockquote>

 <p>There are a few ways to interpret this eccentric but valuable tip.
 On one hand, Billy Crystal’s character is thinking ahead and being responsible even if it is at the cost of being exceptionally morbid.
 On the other hand, it can be taken differently and more productively as if the lesson has an ulterior motive that revolves around a bigger picture. </p>